jmagrippis/react-googleyolo/README.md

 export default withGoogleyolo(Header)
 ```

 We expose a `Provider`, which loads the `googleyolo` client library.
-All this came about because google didn't seem to be an npm package for it!
-The `Provider` simply puts the `googleyolo` object in the context for any component further down the tree to use.
+All this came about because google didn't seem to publish an npm package for it!
+The `Provider` then simply puts the `googleyolo` object in the context for any component further down the tree to use.

 We also expose a `withGoogleyolo` helper method to fish out `googleyolo` from the context, without you going into the hassle of defining context types.